carpentries/instructor-training/_episodes/18-management.md

 to address this unmet training need more broadly across our community through development of a Code of Conduct Facilitator role.
 Follow our communications channels to learn about additional opportunities for training in this area.

+## Planning Together
+Planning a workshop can be at least as much fun as teaching one.
+Why?
+Because this is the stage at which you get to connect with the amazing people on your instructional team!
+One reason why people love the workshop you are taking right now is because they get to meet other Carpentries trainees -- people with shared interests and enthusiasm for sharing technical skills.
+Yes, there is work to do when planning a workshop!
+But there is much to be gained in sharing the process.

 > ## Teaching Together - Nuts and Bolts
 >
 > With a partner, imagine that you are planning a workshop together.
-At least initially, assume
+For this exercise, you may assume
-> that you have a separate, designated Host for your workshop.
+> that your workshop has a separate, designated Host.
 >
 > - How would you prepare to teach a workshop together?
 > - How would you coordinate with other members of your instructional team (e.g. Host, Helpers)?
-> - What kinds of things should you do to support each other during the workshop?
-What shouldn't you do?
+> - What kinds of things will you do to support each other during the workshop?
+What won't you do?
 >
-> As an entire group, discuss what you came up with and then compare
-> to the recommendations below.
+> Record some notes, and share your thoughts with the group.
+This exercise should take about 10 minutes.
 >
 >> ## Co-Instruction Suggestions
 >>